The real-time event tracker I want

 Vision for Telesink

 Telesink will be free to self-host.
-To sustain development, I plan a paid hosted SaaS version, following models like Plausible.
+I also plan to offer a paid hosted version, because not everyone wants to run another service.

 This is the real-time event tracker I have always wanted.
-I’ll share progress on Telesink here on the blog and on X at @kyrylo.
-Follow along if you’re interested!
+I will share progress here and on X at @kyrylo.
+Follow along if this is the kind of tool you also wish existed.

 P.S.
 The title nods to the classic Plausible Analytics post.